vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Sunday; fast; Sun; VKK 35.
 Jayai kādaśī—Vide VK No. 910 p.
 205. Jalakrochra-vrata-on K, kr.
 14; a krcchra-vrata; worship of

-Viṣnu and fast on that day while remaining in water;
+Viṣṇu and fast on that day while remaining in water;

 toward is Vispuloka; HV II.
 769 (from Viṣṇurahasya ).
 Jalaśayanavrata—said to have been performed by Kuppāmbikā,